ThGreatExplorer/OOD_Reversi/Readme.md

 system as well as serving to keep track of the state of the Board in a game of Reversi.

-Thus, the Board will have all the logic of what a valid Hexagonal Board for the game **SHOULD BE** and updating the state of the Game when any move is played.
+Thus, the Board will have all the logic of what a valid Hexagonal Board for the game **SHOULD BE** at the start of the game and updating the state of the Game when any move is played.

 > Based on this idea, we made the Board only take in an integer specifying the size (i.e. number of concentric hexagon rings the board should have).
 We made the decision to